NicolasMRTNS/NicolasMRTNS/README.md

 I'm a software engineer from France.
-I'm currently working as at OpenAirlines.
+I'm currently working at OpenAirlines.

 **About me**